Our Board of Management

 Margaret was elected to the Management Committee in September 2006 and serves on the Housing Management, the Finance and Staffing and the Audit Sub-Committees.
 Margaret has taken early retirement from Glasgow Housing Association having held a number of senior positions with the association since July 2002.
 Prior to stock transfer Margaret was Depute Director of Housing with Glasgow City Council.
 For 25 years Margaret was active within the Chartered Institute of Housing both in Scotland, (Chairperson 1983-84) and in UK (president 1998-99).
 Margaret’s housing interests centre around proactive housing management, tenant empowerment, anti social behaviour and the prevention of homelessness.
 This is core business for housing organisations.
 She was awarded the OBE for services to housing in Glasgow in 2000 and in March 2010 received the Robina Goodlad Award for Women Achievers is Housing.
 Other voluntary work includes chairing her local Community Council, being a director of her local Community Development Trust and a member of her local Community Planning Forum.
 Gardening is Margaret’s other main interest.

 Lynne has worked in housing for over 30 years, both for local authorities and housing associations, including a spell at Thenue in 1996/7.
 She is a member of the Chartered Institute of Housing and has been Chief Executive/Director of a number of Registered Social Landlords, including Cube, Linstone and River Clyde Homes.
 For five years Lynne had a successful consultancy business, working for charities, local authorities and housing associations.
 Her current post is Chief Executive of Impact Arts, a community arts organisation based in the East End of Glasgow.
 She joined Thenue’s committee in September 2012 and is a member of the Community Regeneration and Finance & Staffing Sub Committees.

 Charlotte has contributed to community activities over many years and has served on Thenue’s Management Committee since 1996 and was Chairperson from 2002 to 2007.
-Charlotte also chairs the Housing Management Sub-Committee, serves on the Audit, the Finance and Staffing and the Community Regeneration Sub-Committees.
+Charlotte also chairs the Housing Management Sub-Committee, serves on the Audit, the Finance and Staffing, Property Services and the Community Regeneration Sub-Committees.
 Charlotte has lived in the local area for many years and is an active member of the Calton Sheltered Housing Tenants Association, especially in fund raising.